ShanNatRichards/shannatrichards.github.io/_posts/2021-03-28-Recursive-Queries.md

 ---
 layout: default
 title:  "Recursive Queries"
-date:   2021-03-28 17:21:38 -0800
+date:   2021-03-27 17:21:38 -0800
 categories: postgres, sql, recursion, cte
 excerpt: "In postgreSQL, we accomplish recursive queries with the use of CTEs (common table expressions) and the UNION ALL clause.
 Let’s explore."
 ---
 A recursive function is one that calls itself –  it requires a base case and a recursive call.
 Typically, recursive functions are useful for solving Math factorials and traversing structures such as trees and graphs, to name a few practical applications.
 In postgreSQL, we accomplish recursive queries with the use of CTEs (common table expressions) and the UNION ALL clause.
 Let’s explore more below.

+TL;DR. See complete code [here](https://github.com/ShanNatRichards/postgreSQL/blob/9294b6881749d730cfe4a7a02ae99f1385070e49/recursive_query.sql)

-### Basics of Recursive Query
+### Basics of A Recursive SQL Query

-Let’s start with an elementary example of a recursive query in postgres – one which returns even numbers from 0 tot 20.
+Let’s start with an elementary example of a recursive query in postgres – one which returns even numbers from 0 to 20.

 ```sql
 WITH RECURSIVE rcte as (